 Step 2: Open the menu in the upper left corner and click on Settings

 Step 3: In the settings menu, select the option that says Alexa Account.

 Step 4: Under the Alexa Account Menu, Select the option that says Alexa Privacy

 Step 5: The Alexa Privacy menu is where you can tell Amazon that you don’t want them using your voice recordings for research and development purposes.
-To disable the setting, click on Manage how Your Data Improves Alexa.
-Then, where it says Help Develop New Features, slide the switch into the off position.
-A prompt might come up asking you to confirm your selection, and you’ll have to confirm that you want to turn this setting off.
+Start by selecting Manage Your Alexa Data.

 Other Alexa privacy tips